 Velar consonants became uvular when adjacent to q.
 The combination ngq was common in root words and was pronounced /ɴq/.
 The combination xq occurred occasionally and was pronounced /χq/, i.e. with a voiceless uvular fricative.

 Other combinations only occurred in compounding.
 K and q became qq, pronounced /qq/.
 Alveolar and labial consonants were deleted: t+q=q, etc.

 R became trilled word initially and when geminate: /r/ or /rr/ .

 Only the following syllable types were permitted in Proto-Dahu-Kemba:

 (C)V, (C)V:, (C)VV, (C)VC

-Any consonant could appear in coda position except for y, w and ‘.
+Any consonant could appear in onset or coda position.

 Stress fell on the penultimate syllable unless the final syllable was heavy (i.e. unless the final syllable was CV:, CVV or CVC).
 Heavy final syllables took the stress instead.
 Secondary stress occurred two syllables before the syllable with primary stress.